 According to studies, typical accuracy guarantees for automated solutions reach up to 86%.

-Meanwhile, 100% human transcription services like Ditto are more than 99% accurate.
+Meanwhile, 100% human transcription services, such as Ditto, are more than 99% accurate.
 That means human-completed court transcripts won’t have too many glaring errors, if at all.
 Verbatim transcription, even with complex legal jargon, is cleanly done.
 You can reliably use them for any court case with confidence that everything is accurate.

 Affordability